chef/chef-server/README.md

 ## Using oc-id with Enterprise Chef

-To authenticate with oc-id against a Vagrant-managed Private Chef instance...
+To authenticate with oc-id against a Vagrant-managed Enterprise Chef instance...

   1. Set up a new Vagrant box.
 Heres's a minimal Vagrantfile that should suffice: